 It should always be clear if possible, what duration these temporary arrangements will last for.

-If your role involves you working from an office than ordinarily, you should be working from home where possible.
+If your role involves you working from an office, you should be working from home unless this is not possible.

 If this is not possible, it is important your employer has ensured that your office or place of work is suitable and that appropriate COVID-19 workplace risk assessments have been carried out.
 These measures should ensure that at all times social distancing requirements can be maintained.
 In addition, other key measures should include:

 - No hot desking that requires the use of shared equipment

 - Hand sanitiser is always stocked up and available from many locations.

 - Clarity that staff should self –isolate if they have any symptoms and not come into work (and not suffer consequences) If you are a critical worker you can access the COVID-19 testing facility and guidance on this should be provided by your employer

 - Ensuring that staff working indoors with colleagues attempt to adhere to social distancing wherever possible and understand this requirement